rciam/rciam_probes/README.md

   -c CRITICAL,  --critical CRITICAL   remaining days threshold for critical -w WARNING,   --warning WARNING     remaining days threshold for warning -s CERTUSE,   --certuse CERTUSE     type of certificate {signing, encryption, all}
-  -v VERBOSE,   --verbose VERBOSE     level of verboseness in log messages {debug,info,warning,error,critical}, defaults to error
-  -l LOG,       --log LOG             the logfile the probe will use to append its messages, provide full path -p PORT,      --port PORT           port the probe will target -t TIMEOUT,   --timeout TIMEOUT     number of seconds the probe will wait for response before timeout
+  -v ,          --verbose VERBOSE     level of verboseness in log messages {-v, -vv, -vvv, -vvv}, defaults to critical -l LOG,       --log LOG             the logfile the probe will use to append its messages, provide full path -p PORT,      --port PORT           port the probe will target -t TIMEOUT,   --timeout TIMEOUT     number of seconds the probe will wait for response before timeout